esotericpig/EkoScape/README.md

 You can edit the Map files in [assets/maps/](assets/maps/) or make your own!
 See [assets/maps/README.md](assets/maps/README.md) for more details, which also includes how to submit your Map files for the next version.

 **System Requirements:**
+- OpenGL 2.1+
+  - Use Mesa if you have a lower version.
 - Linux x86_64 (AppImage)
   - glibc 2.14+ (Ubuntu 22.04+; Fedora 16+)
   - Might need [FUSE](https://github.com/AppImage/AppImageKit/wiki/FUSE) for running the AppImage -- usually already installed.